Callier Center for Communication Disorders Research Scholar

 Child Language, Preliteracy

 My research focuses primarily on preliteracy development, socialization, assessment, and intervention, both in children who are typically developing and those with language disorders.
-I am also interested in both cultural and historical variation in beliefs and practices that impact children's preliteracy development.
 Recent work has focused on establishing the importance of an academic language register beginning in the preschool years.
-We have also been developing a way to assess the difficulty of books read aloud to preschoolers.
+In my lab, we are studying how educated parents foster this register across the years from infancy to age four.
+We are also developing an interview to determine the kinds of parent-child interaction that go on during routine events in the home, and how must academic talk the adults in the home engage their young children in.

 van Kleeck, A. (2013).
 Guiding parents from diverse cultural backgrounds to promote language skills in preschoolers with language disorders: Two challenges and proposed solutions for them.
 Perspectives on Language Learning and Education, 20 (3), 78 — 85.

-van Kleeck, A. (in press).
+van Kleeck, A. (2015).
 The academic talk register: A critical preschool oral language foundation for later reading comprehension.
-In A. DeBruin,, A. van Kleeck, & S. B. Gear (Eds.), Pre-reader comprehension: One of the essential building blocks to becoming a successful reader.
-Baltimore, MD: Paul H.
+In A. DeBruin,, A. van Kleeck, & S. B. Gear (Eds.), Developing early comprehension: Laying the foundation for reading success Baltimore, MD: Paul H. Brookes (pp. 52 — 76).

-DeBruin, A., van Kleeck, A. & Gear, S. B. (Eds., in press), Pre-reader comprehension: One of the essential building blocks to becoming a successful reader.
+DeBruin, A., van Kleeck, A. & Gear, S. B. (Eds., 2015), Developing early comprehension: Laying the foundation for reading success.
 Baltimore, MD: Paul H. Brookes.